Taylorism is the Undead Philosophy of Management And It Haunts Us

 4. The Motivation Myth

-Taylor believed workers were motivated primarily by money and governed by “soldiering”: deliberate restriction of output.
-The solution was strict monitoring and piece-rate pay.
-This assumption persists in performance tracking systems, adoption dashboards, and the entire apparatus of management by objectives.
-It is tacitly accepted every time a leader asks “how do we incentivise AI adoption?” as though adoption were a behaviour that could be purchased.
+Taylor believed money moved workers, and that workers restricted their own output, which he called soldiering.
+Strict monitoring and piece-rate pay were his answer.
+The assumption survives in performance tracking, adoption dashboards and the whole apparatus of management by objectives.
+It surfaces every time a leader asks how to incentivise AI adoption, as though adoption were a behaviour you could buy.

 5. Why We Cannot Escape